resoltico/test/datasets/final-web2json-protocol.md

 ## REQUIREMENTS
 ### Use Node.js 22+ features extensively
-6. **Require Node.js 22+** — build the project around Node.js 22+ as a requirement and a foundational basis and featureset and behavior and strategies.
+1. Require Node.js 22+ — build the project around Node.js 22+ as a requirement and a foundational basis and featureset and behavior and strategies.
-7. **Require hierarchical nested tree indented JSON output** - No flat JSON output — we need only a hierarchical nested tree JSON; we absolutely do not need a flat JSON, not even as an option.
+2. Require hierarchical nested tree indented JSON output - No flat JSON output — we need only a hierarchical nested tree JSON; we absolutely do not need a flat JSON, not even as an option.
 “Pretty” is the only kind of output — no other output alternatives can be presents — therefore there must be no such argument in cli — because this is the only option.
+3. Require preserved HTML formatting within content fields — no other output alternatives can be presents — therefore there must be no such argument in cli — because this is the only option.
-8. **Use pnpm and fnm**
+4. Use pnpm and fnm

 ### Use the technologies, functions, solutions and possibilities of these modules
 1. Jsdom (26.0.0+)